-Grindstone - Muller, triangular-shaped rock, polished on three faces.
-Possible traces of red ochre.
+Grindstone - Muller, ovoid-shaped rock, polished on one side.

 INDIGENOUS CULTURES Aboriginal and Torres Strait Islander grindstone - muller